JimDesu/basis-lang/spec.md

 **Identity is lost when the value passes through an intermediate non-class-typed parent buffer-backed parameter.** If a `Point` (record over `[8]`) is passed to a parameter of type `[8]` (the parent of its layout), the parent parameter does not capture or carry the `Point` identity; the value is observed as `[8]`-typed by that parameter, and any later class-typed slot the value enters captures whatever identity is available at that point — which is `[8]`, not `Point`.

-The capture-and-loss discipline is the canonical v1 rule for buffer-backed dispatch identity; earlier framings in the type-system reference and class-system reference that suggested universal identity carry through any parameter passage are superseded by this rule.

 The motivating use case is class dispatch on values that flow through generic code: a class-typed receiver knows the value's specific identity (a `Point`, a `Date`, etc.), and the methods declared on that identity are dispatched correctly.
 Generic code that operates on `[8]` does not know — and cannot infer — the specific identity, and its dispatch is bound to the generic level.

 ### 9.19 Variant Class-Witness Slot